Onwrikbaar/NeoDK/Design.md

 ### Structure
 Conceptually, the firmware consists of two layers:
-1. The hardware-dependent part, called the Board Support Package (BSP).
+1. The hardware-dependent part, called the Board Support Package (BSP), which implements the _mechanisms_.
 This is the only module that needs to be changed when porting the application to a different processor.
-2. The hardware-independent application logic.
+2. The hardware-independent application logic, implementing the _policies_.